Oak Valley is one of the local hills for Wonju, the largest city in the province of Gangwon-do (the other hill near Wonju being Welli Hilli Park).

 From Seoul to Wonju take either the highway bus from Express Bus Terminal (90 minutes, 8,000 won) or the train from Cheongyangni Station (1 hour, 6,300 won), whichever is more convenient from your starting point.

-The resort runs a free shuttle bus from Wonju, schedule here (you need to click on the middle tab).
+The resort runs a free shuttle bus from Wonju, schedule here.
 It’s all in Korean, so to help you decipher it here’s a screenshot (of the 2017 spring schedule, click to enlarge):

 The boarding points are listed on the left; arriving from Seoul by highway bus, you’ll board the shuttle in Wonju at the 시외버스터미널 stop (the Intercity Bus Terminal), on the westbound side of the street i.e. on the main road in front of the bus terminal, on the same side.
 Arriving at Wonju Station by train, the shuttle boarding point is 역전시장, which is a short distance south on Wonil-ro, on the southbound side i.e. on the right side.
 These two boarding points are clearly shown on the maps on the lower portion of this page.